The Battery#1 in Best Things To Do in Charleston, SC

 Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.
-"One of my favorite places to simply park and enjoy watching the Ashley River flow into Charleston [H]arbor," one TripAdvisor reviewer said.

 As you explore this picturesque neighborhood, make sure to also spend some time in the nearby White Point Gardens, where several Civil War relics and memorials commemorate the city's role in the battle.
-Start your tour of the Battery at the 12-acre Waterfront Park (home to the giant pineapple fountain featured on many Charleston post cards), then follow the walking paths on East Battery Street for the nearly mile-long stroll to White Point Gardens.
+Start your tour of the Battery at the 12-acre Waterfront Park (home to the giant pineapple fountain featured on many Charleston postcards), then follow the walking paths on East Battery Street for the nearly mile-long stroll to White Point Gardens.
 If you're staying at one of the hotels or bed-and-breakfasts located downtown, you can easily walk along the Battery from your digs.
 If you're driving to the Battery, you'll find some limited street parking, and some lots closer to Waterfront Park.
 Bus route No. 211 provides service to Waterfront Park and East Bay Street.

 More Best Things To Do in Charleston, SC

 To get a better view of the Charleston harbor (and maybe even spot some dolphins), consider signing up for a boat tour.
 Not only will you enjoy some time on the water, you'll also have the chance to learn more about the city's maritime history (many boat captains provide historical commentary throughout their tours).
 Along the way, you'll likely see some of Charleston's top landmarks, including The Battery, Waterfront Park, the Arthur Ravenel Jr. Bridge, Fort Sumter and Castle Pinckney.